3526: Restoration

 In 1983, the boiler clothing was removed for assessment of the boiler, and in 1990 restoration to operation began in earnest.
 During 1990, a spare 35-class boiler number 3504C was also retrieved from static use at the old Eveleigh Railway Workshops and is now stored at Thirlmere.
 Completion of the restoration was achieved in early 2004 after a government grant for new boiler tubes.
 The previous deep blue livery was replaced by unlined black to reflect the locomotive's appearance in later years of its service life.
 As noted above, 3526 did not carry Caves Express colours in regular service in its current, rebuilt form with new frames and cab: in this form it carried first lined green and then unlined black.
+3526 eventually returned to service and ran in its black livery and while it was active at the time, it not only made a few appearances on the mainline but it also appeared at day out with Thomas events where the locomotive plays Donald from Thomas the tank engine series.
+3526 played Donald from 2009 up to 2012 when the locomotive was taken out of service traffic in which the role of Donald was assumed by 3526’s stablemate 2705.

 In July 2014, an overhaul commenced to conduct repairs on the tender tank due to its poor condition.
 When the tank was removed, high amounts of corrosion was discovered in the frames of the tender, rendering the locomotive inoperable.
 A larger inspection of the locomotive then occurred, leading further issues to be uncovered.
 According to the Transport Heritage New South Wales Fleet Manager, the restoration of 3526 represents the most comprehensive overhaul of any of the THNSW steam locomotive fleet.
 The repairs done to the loco during the restoration include: heavy boiler repairs in the firebox, replacement of the superheater element, replacement of the tender tank, new tender underframes, reconditioning of the tender bogies, new crankpins and tyres, new axle boxes, rebuild of the locomotives leading bogie, rebuild of the engine drag box, air compressor restoration, replacement of the boiler cladding, repairs to the fireman's side cylinder casting and new front cylinder covers.

 On 4 March 2018, the overhaul of 3526 was completed and the locomotive was unveiled at the Thirlmere Festival of Steam 2018 wearing a green livery.
 3526 returned to mainline operations at the annual Transport Heritage Expo in 2018, replacing 3642 that was in need of repair.